rublaman/data-engineering-portfolio/README.md

   - Implement a serverless solution with AWS Lambda.
   - Leverage S3 for data storage and AWS SDK Pandas Layer for efficient data processing.

-- **AWS Lambda Function**
-  - Implement a serverless solution with AWS Lambda.
-  - Leverage S3 for data storage and AWS SDK Pandas Layer for efficient data processing.

 - **AWS EventBridge Integration**
   - Schedule daily execution with EventBridge for reliable and automated updates.